nedamohamadzadeh/GitHub-ForkRoster/README.md

 **Step #1 - Create a GitHub Account**

 This assignment assumes you already have a GitHub account.
-If you do not, then login to **GitHub** (https://github.com) and create a free personal account.
+If you do not, login to **GitHub** (https://github.com) and create a free personal account.
 GitHub will serve as your online storage for coding work this semester.
 I will be able to access your class-related code, provide feedback, answer your questions, and grade your assignments.
 You will also have a permanent copy of your work that you retain and control after the semester ends.

 **Step #2 - Find an Interesting Public Repository**

 Login to your GitHub account, then search for the repository owner **KSU-GEOG-728**.
+Next, find the repository *GitHub-ForkRoster*.

 **Step #3 - Create a Fork**

-After finding the public *GitHub-ForkRepository* repository owned by **KSU-GEOG-728**, find the Fork button near the top of the page, click the drop down arrow, and choose <code>Create a New Fork</code>.
-Typically, forks retain the same name and the original repository but will reside under your GitHub account.
+After finding the public *GitHub-ForkRoster* repository owned by **KSU-GEOG-728**, locate the Fork button near the top of the page, click the drop down arrow, and choose <code>Create a New Fork</code>.
+Typically, forks retain the same name as the original repository but will reside under your GitHub account.

 **Step #4 - Start GitHub Desktop**